mozilla/code-review/bot/README.md

 pytest
 ```

-If those tests are OK, you can run the bot locally, by using a local configuration file with your Phabricator API token (see details at the end of this READMe), and a task reference to analyze.
+If those tests are OK, you can run the bot locally, by using a local configuration file with your Phabricator API token (see details at the end of this README), and a task reference to analyze.

 ```
 export TRY_TASK_ID=XXX